marteom/nodejs2024Q1-service/README.md

 ## Running application

 ```
-npm start
+npm run start or npm run start:dev
 ```

-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:port/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing